DavidLocanthi/jpmcHomeworkRepo/README.md

 # jpmcHomework

-Things I know I should do that I didn't:
+Things I would do if this was ever to go live:
   1) Interfaces for the services
   2) Remove old imports and test endpoints
   3) Figure out how to write meaningful tests for HttpService layer